Scott Drapeau

 Q: What was the hardest part of the process?

 For me, it was trying to determine which aspects of the design we needed versus what was nice to have.
 However, Scott was communicative and helped me through the process and we eventually found a design that ended up having all the features we both needed and wanted.
-Because the goal was to make the stirrups removeable, Scott said that adjusting the tolerances based on type of material we used, a mix of PLA and TPU, created different feelings of resistance, so dialing that in was of the utmost importance.
+Because the goal was to make the stirrups removable, Scott said that adjusting the tolerances based on type of material we used, a mix of PLA and TPU, created different feelings of resistance, so dialing that in was of the utmost importance.

 Priscilla Tjandra's Surgical Surface Moved Stirrup Render